The Special Chancellery: Special Chancellery Intelligence Officers

 Barclay de Tolly sent military officers to various Russian embassies in Europe with the official status of being attaches.
 Barclay de Tolly had seven officers operating under his command: Lieutenant Alexander Chernyshyov, Lieutenant G.F.
 Orlov, Colonel F.V.
 Teil Von Seraskerken, Colonel R.E.
 Renin, Lieutenant P.I.
 Brozin, Lieutenant P.H.
-Grabbe, and Major V.A.
-Prendel.
+Grabbe, and Major Victor von Prendel.
 Chernyshev had the most responsibility as he headed the Russian intelligence operations in Paris, Orlov and Renin were both stationed in Berlin, and Brozin was in Madrid.
 Teil Von Seraskerken was in Vienna, Grabbe collected intelligence in Munich, while Prendel was stationed in Dresden.

 Special Chancellery Operations in France

 As a Russian military officer who had gained recognition for his military exploits, Alexander Chernyshyov seemed to be the most qualified officer to represent the Special Chancellery in Paris, France.
-In Paris, Chernyshyov created an extensive network within French nobility, maintain relationships with nobles such as Carolina, the Queen of Naples and Napoleon’s own sister.
+In Paris, Chernyshyov created an extensive network within French nobility, maintain relationships with nobles such as Carolina, the Queen of Naples and Napoleon's own sister.
 Chernyshyov himself had a network of spies in the French government and military that provided him with bi-weekly reports on topics such as troop activities, locations, and strengths.
 His most famous informant was a French soldier named Michele, who had been an informant for Russia since 1804.
 Michele and the other informants would give Chernyshyov a report every 2 weeks for a lump sum, which Chernyshyov would translate and send to St. Petersburg for Barclay de Tolly to brief Tsar Alexander.
-Chernyshyov would also provide profiles of Napoleon’s top generals in the reports in addition to the intelligence on the French troops.
+Chernyshyov would also provide profiles of Napoleon's top generals in the reports in addition to the intelligence on the French troops.